PasinduOG/simple-reg-api/README.md

 ```

 **Validation Rules**:
-- All fields (name, email, password, mobile) are required
+- All fields (userName, name, email, password, mobile) are required
 - Email must be a valid Gmail address (cannot start with only numbers)
 - Mobile number must be a valid Sri Lankan number:
   - Formats accepted: 0712345678, +94712345678, 712345678